nvs/lua-stormlib/README.md

 For details regarding functionality, please consult the source files of this library.
 Each C function that represents part of the Lua API of **lua-stormlib** is appropriately documented.
-It should be noted that an attempt has been made to adhere to the inferface provide by Lua's [I/O] library.
+It should be noted that an attempt has been made to adhere to the inferface provided by Lua's [I/O] library.
 For basic references of how to use **lua-stormlib**, see the [Examples](#examples) section.